GrampHoang/Gensokyo-pixel-dungeon/README.md

+I'm doing Graduation Thesis so this game will have even slower update.
+I know that very few people follow this project, but I would still apologize xP

 # Gensokyo Pixel Dungeon

 This is heavily inspired by Shattered PD v1.3.1 (obviously), (old) TouhouPD and Tommorow's RougeNights.
-The game also borrow idea from some other forks (usually from TrashBox stuffs though).
-So check out TouhouPD, Summoning PD, RKPD2-DLC (now RK-Adventure), Too Cruel PD, RougeNights, etc.
+The game also borrow idea from some other forks.

 # Progress
 (The source code, not the release beta/alpha/main game so some of this may not be in the apk you downloaded):